Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 Museum website: issykrm.kz

-Want to get out of the city but don't want to plan everything yourself?
+Want to get out of town but don't want to plan?

-We'll find the right route, arrange transport, and show you the best spots
+We'll pick the route, organize the transfer and show you the best spots.

 Charyn Canyon

-Most visitors head to the Valley of Castles — towering rock formations up to 150-300 meters high, sculpted by millions of years of wind and rain into pillars, towers, and ridges.
+Tourists come for the Valley of Castles — cliffs 150–300 m tall that have weathered over millions of years into pillars, towers, and ridges.

-Walking through the canyon floor takes 2-3 hours.
-You can easily combine it with Bartogay Reservoir or Kolsai Lakes.
+A walk through the canyon takes 2–3 hours.
+You can combine it with Bartogai Reservoir or Lake Kolsai.

-Charyn Canyon — Valley of Castles, aerial view Charyn Canyon — Valley of Castles
+Charyn Canyon — Valley of Castles, view from above Charyn Canyon — Valley of Castles

-Want to learn more about this destination?
-Check out our complete guide to Charyn Canyon
+Want to learn more about the location?
+Read our complete Charyn Canyon guide.

 Distance: 195 km from Almaty, 3–3.5 hours one way

-How long to allow: 1 day (2-3 hours on site).
-The canyon itself doesn't take all day, so it's best to combine it with something else — for example, Charyn + Bartogay or Charyn + Kolsai.
-If you're combining with Kolsai, plan to leave early — it'll be a packed day.
-Don't want to rush?
-You can stay overnight in the village of Saty.
+How long to allow: 1 day (2–3 hours on site).
+The canyon itself doesn’t take a whole day, so it’s better to combine — for example, Charyn + Bartogai or Charyn + Kolsai.
+If you combine with Kolsai, leave early — it’ll be a packed day.
+Don’t want to rush — stay overnight in Saty.

 How to get there: